TalDerei/snark-challenge-prover-reference/notes.md

 *Stage 0: Field Arithmetic*

-Tutorial starter code implements Field Arithmetic (called modular multiplication): multiply together arrays of elements of a prime-order field using montgomery arithmetic.
+Problem: Use field arithmetic (called modular multiplication) to multiply together arrays of elements of a prime-order field using montgomery arithmetic.

 Montgomery representation is alternative way of representing elements of F_q for more efficient multiplication.
 Let q be MNT4753.q/MNT6753.q and R = 2^768.
 The Montgomery representation of the nubmer x (e.g. 5) is (xR) mod q.
 This number then is represented as a little-endian length 12 array of 64-bit integers, where each element in the array is called a limb.